-My name is Michelle Rambharose, and I’m a multidisciplinary artist based in Toronto.
-I’m originally from Scarborough, Canada, and am of Guyanese descent (Indo-Caribbean & Arawak).
-I work as an actor in video game, film, TV, theatre, as a director in theatre, and as a facilitator in community arts spaces.
+Originally from Scarborough, Canada, and of Indo-Guyanese & Arawak descent, she works as an actor in video game, TV/film, voice, and theatre, as a director in theatre, and as a facilitator in community arts spaces.

-My work as a director investigates distinctly physical performances, highly collaborative processes, and often explores feminist and queer theory.
-For the creation and facilitation of performance, I draw on various physical theatre practices (mask, clown, viewpoints, and laban techniques), traditions of ensemble, and my training in various styles of dance (hip-hop, vogue, heels, afro-beat).
+Her work as a director investigates distinctly physical performances, highly collaborative processes, and often explores queer theory, performance of gender and sexuality, and political upheaval.
+For the creation and facilitation of performance, she often draws on various physical theatre practices (mask, clown, viewpoints, and laban techniques), traditions of ensemble, and her training in various styles of dance (hip-hop, vogue, heels, afro-beat).

-I’ve worked across Montreal, Toronto, and Vancouver in film, tv, commercials, voice and full performance capture for video games — including for one of the lead roles of New Tales from the Borderlands (Gearbox).
+As an actor, she has worked across Montreal, Toronto, and Vancouver in theatre, film, tv, commercials, voice and full performance capture for video games — including for one of the lead roles of New Tales from the Borderlands (Gearbox).

-Since 2022, I’ve been back home in Toronto where I’ve trained with Galen Hooks as a dancer, created as a dancer as an artist-in-residence with Arrivals Legacy Project’s Seed Pool Residency in 2023, been the on-going voice of Morton Salt, been a creative writing mentor for Many Waters - a community arts project for LGBTQ+ Guyanese youth, directed a staged reading of Shaharah Gaznabbi’s new play Protectors of the Lost Scribe at Tarragon Theatre, and most recently starred in Nikki Shaffeeullah’s debut short film Purgatory which is currently on a cross-Canada tour of community screenings.
+Her recent work includes training with Galen Hooks as a dancer, creating as a dancer as an artist-in-residence with Arrivals Legacy Project’s 2023 Seed Pool Residency, been the on-going voice of Morton Salt, been a creative writing mentor for Many Waters - a community arts project for LGBTQ+ Guyanese youth, learning experimental analogue filmmaking techniques at the Liaison of Independent Filmmaking of Toronto, directed a staged reading of Shaharah Gaznabbi’s play Protectors of the Lost Scribe at Tarragon Theatre, and most recently starred in Nikki Shaffeeullah’s debut short film Purgatory which recently toured across Canada for a series of community screenings.

-The past year I’ve been learning filmmaking theory and analogue techniques at the Liaison of Independent Filmmaking of Toronto and studying to become a Registered Massage Therapist — deepening my passion for the human body and bridging it with my interest in healing modalities.
+She is also studying to become a Registered Massage Therapist — deepening a passion for the human body and bridging it with her interest in healing modalities.

 Past work includes: